marnix/zig-stm32f3discovery-play/README.md

 - Generate linker.ld based on https://github.com/libopencm3/libopencm3/tree/master/ld.
   (Perhaps as part of `zig build`? make libopencm3 a submodule probably.)

-- What is the difference between the following registers on a GPIO port?
-   * BSRR "GPIO port bit set/reset"
-   * ODR "GPIO port output data register"

 - Try out the other hardware on the STM32F3DISCOVERY board.